These companies offer services and products that I have personally used and recommend. There is one affiliate link

 WP Engine* – ewww.io is powered by WP Engine, and their performance is worth every penny.
 This is “managed WordPress hosting” at it’s finest.
 20% discount off your first payment if you want to use the link from this page.
 Otherwise, feel free to pay full price with a direct link (checking to see if I can get a flat out discount for you fine folks with no affiliate link).

-A2 Hosting* – I use them for several client sites and this is pretty much the fastest shared hosting money can buy.
+A2 Hosting – I use them for several sites and this is the fastest shared hosting I’ve seen.

 VPS Hosting (unmanaged)

 DigitalOcean – All of our servers run on DO droplets, and their reliability is the best I’ve encountered in the last few years.

 Easy Digital Downloads – Sell digital products with a huge number of extensions for amazing flexibility.
 Naturally, this is how we sell our services and plugins.

 WPML – Build multilingual sites with WordPress to reach a global audience.